wide/modulus-core/docs/index.md

         page.js           # default master handling body scroll lock utils/            # utilities for simple operation
-        animations.js     # collection of enter/leave animations used by the viewport plugin string.js         # string transformation function
+        animations.js     # collection of enter/leave animations used by the viewport plugin transitions.js    # collection of loading/loaded transition when the page changes string.js         # string transformation function
         dom.js            # dom manipulation such as slideUp/slideDown
       vendors/          # local libraries that cannot be loaded using NPM (for ex: Modulus)